JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 D == A[1:2, 1:2]
 ```

-However, even if we want to select some subarray, it may be useful to create only a link to the original array and not a new array.
+However, even if we want to select some subarray, it may be useful to create only a link to the original array and not create a new array.
 In Julia, this can be done using `view` function

 ```@repl views
 E = view(A, 1:2, 1:2)